mantidproject/mantid/docs/source/release/v3.14.0/sans.rst

 * Removed option to process in non-compatibility mode to avoid calculation issues.
 * GUI can correctly read user files with variable step sizes, in /LOG and /LIN modes.
 * Fixed occasional crash when entering data into table.
+* Fixed error message when trying to load or process table with empty rows.

 Improvements
 ############